ilyasergey/YSC2229/source/week-08-rabin-karp.rst

  [Rabin-Karp] Pattern in: Execution elapsed time: 1.112753 sec [Rabin-Karp] Pattern not in: Execution elapsed time: 2.155506 sec

 In fact, Rabin-Karp is even a bit slower!
+The reason for this is that Rabin-Karp rolling has has too many collisions.
+In fact, we almost always have to compare strings in the same way as in the naive hash, but, in addition to that we also have to maintain the rolling hash value.

 Now, let us show when it shines.
 For this, let us create very repetitive strings::